VASTDynamics/Vaporizer2/README.md

 - State of the art preset management system with tags, free text search, file system folder management and ratings
 - General setting of wavetable frequency characteristics: sharp (ideal filtering), soft (butterworth filtering), dull (linear)
 - Comes with a daily growing number of presets – free regular updates on the website
+## Plug-in editor user interface
 - Easy to use and intuitive user interface that is freely scalable and resizable even up to 4k and more with many drag and drop features and many graphical components, e.g. audio-out oscilloscope, filter response, MSEG / LFO / ARP
 - Polyphonic real-time visualization of parameter modulations
 - Four different UI themes to choose from
 - Hotkeys for most important editor functions
-- Plus: the sound is stunning!
+## Available platforms and formats
-- Available formats: VST2 / VST3 / AU / AAX / LV2 plugins and a standalone version for macOS (native Mac M1/M2 silicon support with neon vector extensions), Windows and Linux.
+- Available formats: VST2 / VST3 / AU / AAX / LV2 plugins and a standalone version
+- Available platforms (64-bit): macOS (native Mac M1/M2 silicon support with neon vector extensions), Windows and Linux.
+- 32-bit plug-ins can be build with CMake if needed

 ### SYSTEM REQUIREMENTS

 - Any CPU that supports AVX or SSE2 (Intel or AMD)